projectara/greybus-spec/source/module_info.rst

     ========  ==============  ======  ==========  ===========================
     Offset    Field           Size    Value       Description
     ========  ==============  ======  ==========  ===========================
-    0         size            2       0x0007      Size of this descriptor record.
+    0         size            2       0x0007      Size of this descriptor
     2         type            1       0x04        Type of the descriptor (CPort)
     3         interface       1       ID          Interface ID this CPort is associated with 4         id              2       ID          Id (destination address) of the CPort